By Erica Laceria on Jan 8, 2021 10:00:00 AM

 - Competition: One of a company’s assets includes the reputation of its brand.
 Companies that treat their employees well earn brownie points in the world of consumer response to brands.
 Conversely, companies that gain a reputation for mistreating employees are likely to find their consumer base thinning, especially if a competitor takes the high road when it comes to employee well-being.

 - Keeping employees healthy: Larger companies view health maintenance and disease prevention as integral to their productivity and the health of their bottom line.
-They know that health insurance coverage is much more likely to keep those great employees healthy and working, or at least reduce time lost due to illness.
+They know that comprehensive health insurance coverage is much more likely to keep those great employees healthy and working, or at least reduce time lost due to illness.

 For larger companies, the decision to buy health insurance coverage for employees—whether or not there are legal incentives—is seen as a sound business decision.